 But while nobody loves receiving their gas or electricity bill, there are many options out there for an Aussie household looking to shrink the costs of running a home week by week.
 Best of all, a lot of these methods can be implemented quickly and easily and deliver lasting savings.
 Let me tell you about some of my favourite ways to cut household running costs.

 When it comes to saving costs around the home I’m a fan of going back to basics at the start.

 Getting energy efficient lights that automatically switch off are fantastic.
 So too are power boards that not only save energy when in use but can also automatically switch off all connected appliances at the end of the day.
 No longer will the computer, TV and sound system be left on standby to drive up your power bill overnight.

 Alongside electricity, there’s a number of great gadgets you can deploy to save water in the home.
 Water leak alarms are one of my favourites.
 They are simple and easy to put in place and will set off an alarm if someone has left a tap running.
 It’s a really simple but fantastic way to ensure a dripping shower overnight doesn't add extra dollars to your water bill and to stop a leak from turning into a costly flood.

 Home assistants & solar panels

-Home assistants are another great way to save some cash around the home.
+Home assistants are another great way to save some cash and create a communication friendly environment around the home.
 Many people already know about Amazon’s Alexa, Google Home and other smart home assistants.
 These gadgets are good but personally, I really like two local outfits.

 Wattcost are a local team that offer a device that all Aussies will recognise if you know Alexa or Google Home.
 You set it down in your home, set it up to sync with your smartphone and then it all flows from there.
 As well as giving you reminders whenever you leave a light on or the fridge open, Wattcost also gives recommendations over time about how you could reduce costs.